C242-PS088-SOMATCH/.github/README.md

 ***

 # Installation Guide
-1. Download the APK file from the provided link.
+1. Download the APK file.
 2. Ensure that your phone's settings allow installation from unknown sources.
 3. Open the APK file and tap "Install" to begin the installation process.